 Wow, it seems like eons since we last chatted with the influential Dr. Denise Faustman about her controversial research in creating a vaccine to cure diabetes.

-Fast forward to 2015 -- it's been five years since her first round of research and that initial chat with 'Mine editor AmyT back in 2009, and about three years since we published our last one-on-one interview with Dr. Faustman.
+Fast forward to 2015 -- it's been five years since her first round of research and about three years since we published our last one-on-one interview with Dr. Faustman.
 A lot has been going on, even though she's largely been in a holding pattern awaiting the start of the next phase of clinical studies, she tells us.

 Today, we're excited to bring you fresh updates straight from Dr. Faustman herself: Finally, her Phase II studies are set to begin in the coming months!
 Here's our recent telephone interview with her, including updates on the overall state of her research, that now seems to have more backing from the broader scientific community worldwide.